Agatha Harkness: Impact

 The character of Captain Jack Harkness from Doctor Who and its spin-off Torchwood was named after Agatha Harkness.

 Other versions

 Old Man Logan

-In the Old Man Logan reality of Earth-21923, Agatha Harkness was shown to be in a village somewhere in the Presidential Quarter having her powers siphoned by Baron Mordo.
-Sometime after Old Man Logan had killed Red Skull and Hulk that led to a power vacuum in Amerika, Doctor Doom took over the Presidential Quarter and came across Baron Mordo's village where he cuts off Mordo's access to Agatha and kills him.
-Agatha is told by Doctor Doom that she now owes him.
+In the Old Man Logan reality of Earth-21923, Agatha Harkness had her powers drained by Baron Mordo.

 Ultimate Marvel

-An Ultimate Marvel of Agatha Harkness appears in Ultimate Fantastic Four.
+An alternate universe version of Agatha Harkness appears in Ultimate Fantastic Four.
 This version is a young woman and claims to be a S.H.I.E.L.D. psychologist sent to evaluate the Baxter Building think tank.
 It is later revealed that her S.H.I.E.L.D status was faked and she is an ancient empathic being who destroyed Atlantis.
 Known as the Dragon-of-Seven or the Hydra, it can exist as a single creature or as seven seemingly separate ones.
-In her form as a group of seven individuals, she posed as the superhero group Salem Seven.
+In her form as a group of seven individuals, Harkness poses as the superhero group Salem Seven.